John Leonard Fahey, B.Sc., Ph.D. born March 4, 1944

 In September of 1976 I accepted a faculty position as Assistant Professor of Chemistry at Fairleigh-Dickinson University in Rutherford, New Jersey.
 On that campus I enjoyed six years of teaching chemistry to over a thousand students, with most going off to careers in nursing, dentistry, and medical school.
 And, as I was promoted to Associate Professor, a small number followed my path in life, went on to graduate work in chemistry and earned advanced degrees of their own.
 I am very proud of all of these students, they went the extra mile when studying for me.
 During those years my students got exceptional national recognition from the American Chemical Society for the vibrancy of their student chapter.
 I also contributed time as President of the Faculty Union (AAUP) and as President of Sigma Xi (chapter of national scientific recognition society).
 They were very pleasurable years.

 In late 1983 I returned to the pharmaceutical industry by accepting an offer to be the clinical project director of a deep venous thrombosis program for Organon in West Orange, New Jersey.
-My mentor, Dr. Abraham Feigenbaum, gave me several years of pleasure writing medical protocols and running clinical studies.
+My mentor, Dr. Abraham Feigenbaum, gave me several years of pleasure writing medical protocols and running clinical studies for a low molecular weight heparinoid anticoagulant in fractured/replacement hip surgery and major abdominal and thoracic surgery.

 Over the next five years I became a full time consultant writing medical protocols, monitoring studies, and reviewing regulatory documentation for studies in hypertension, hepatitis C, diabetes, and schizophrenia with several major pharmaceutical companies and Contract Research Companies such as Besselaar and IBAH.

-During 2000 I developed claudication due to aortal and right femoral artery plaque.
-I shifted the focus of my attention, fought back, began an ongoing program to reverse progression of the plaque, then taught myself webmaster skills, founded the web.com company ErinPharm and began study of atherosclerosis
+During 2000 I survived a medical crisis and underwent angioplasty for a descending aortal blockage with left femoral artery plaque.
+I shifted the focus of my attention, fought back, would not accept the medical thinking of the time that my medical problem would be inevitably progressive, began an ongoing program seeking to reverse progression of the plaque, then taught myself webmaster skills, founded the web.com company ErinPharm and began study of atherosclerosis

 I consider myself fortunate that atherosclerosis has been a field of intense study and discovery over the last few years.
-I've managed to completely clear the arteries of my heart; I anticipate clearance of my atherosclerosis as medical frontiers advance.
-Hence my Cholesterol 01 and ErinPharm Central pages.
-And with those pages I'd like to share my point of view - that even healthy individuals should adopt a regimen that prevents and reverses atherosclerosis; that in the face of medical adversity we should not give up hope; we should see the wonder.
+I've managed to completely clear the arteries of my heart; I anticipate clearance of the rest of my atherosclerosis as medical frontiers advance.
+Hence my ErinPharm Central page.
+And with that page I'd like to share my point of view - that even healthy individuals should adopt a regimen that prevents and reverses atherosclerosis; that in the face of medical adversity we should not give up hope; we should see the wonder.

 Grandma Bridget Fahey, Great uncle Frank Eady and I in Ballybohan, Roscommon in 1986